 General Submission Guidelines

-We’re hoping to read formal poetry and fractals, essays that help us see when our individual and collective patterns aren’t serving us well anymore, how to resist, how to envision new conventions, prose with both ornament and design, & all kinds of writing that cracks expectations.
+We’ll publish art to help us see when our individual and collective patterns aren’t serving us well anymore, how to resist, how to envision new conventions, work with both ornament and design, & all kinds of writing that cracks expectations.
 In this election year, what patterns will we set, and what will we disrupt?